vkn500/ev-charging-station-predictive-maintenance/README.md

 - `data/`
   - `charging_station_data`: Contains historical data on charging station usage and maintenance records.
-- `img/`: Optional Image files for this project.
 - `notebooks/`
   - `model.ipynb`: Jupyter Notebook containing the data analysis, preprocessing, and model training code.
   - `version check.ipynb`: Jupyter Notebook to check the versions of the libraries used in the project.